FoloToy/folotoy-doc/docs/installation/start.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+## About the FoloToy AI Conversation Program
+This program is designed to provide users with an easy way to deploy the FoloToy AI conversation program.
+Used in conjunction with the FoloToy AI toy, it brings toys to life with engaging and interactive experiences.
+With this program, users can quickly enable the voice interaction feature of FoloToy AI toys, transforming them from simple companions into interactive partners.

+The official service offers a convenient option for users who want to experience intelligent conversation features right away.
+For developers and enthusiasts, we also provide a self-deployment service, allowing you to configure and optimize the system according to your needs, unlocking more possibilities.

+#### To enjoy the full functionality, please ensure you have a FoloToy AI toy.
+If you haven’t purchased one yet, feel free to visit our [official store](https://folotoy.com) to explore product details and choose your intelligent interactive toy!

 :::caution
 Before you start setting up the server, please read this article carefully.
 Pay close attention to the points mentioned in the article.